mesosphere/dcos-docs-site/pages/services/edge-lb/1.4/cli-reference/dcos-edgelb-diagnostic/index.md

 ---

 # Description
-The `dcos edgelb diagnostic` command collects diagnostic information for Edge-LB pools and packages it in a support bundle for troubleshooting and analysis.
+The `dcos edgelb diagnostic` command collects diagnostic information for Edge-LB pools and packages that information into a compressed archive support file for troubleshooting and analysis.

 # Usage